contains-io/typet/README.rst

 Assigning a class attribute sets that value as the default value for instances of the `Object`.
-In this instance, `hobby` is assigned a default value of `None`; by convention, this tells Python that the type is `Optional[Hobby]`, and `typet` will allow `None` in addition to strings of the correct length.
+In this instance, `hobby` is assigned a default value of `None`; by convention, this tells Python that the type is `Optional[Hobby]`, and Type[T] will allow `None` in addition to strings of the correct length.

 Put It All Together